 As it turns out, you do not need a complicated myriad of features, which create a number of privacy-violating issues like Google Analytics.
-This is exactly you should try PrivateAnalytix.
+Shameless plug!
+This is exactly you should use the PrivateAnalytix lite mode.

 Though, this was not the internet standard before, but now every site owner must disclose that they use Google Analytics to their visitors.

 The rules are even more stringent in California, where your web site must identify if their visitors are from California and, according to CCPA (California Consumer Privacy Act) display a special popup where the user can select what data can be used.
 You must have seen the “Do not sell my information” banners.
 This is exactly what need to be displayed on every web site.